reyesgo/cybersec-project-docs/Project 2/README.md

     - #### What kind of alarm can be set to detect future port scans?

-      - We can setup-up an email alert.
+      - We can set up an email alert.

     - #### What threshold would you set to activate this alarm?